chinchinl/se-challenge-fe-customers/README.md

 ## Project Background

 Imagine that this is the early days of Wave's history, and that **we are prototyping a new invoicing system** in Canada.
 Our users are small business owners who need to generate professional-looking invoices to send to their customers.
 For this code challenge, build out **the settings page where users (business owners) can manage their customers' information**.
 Our prototype will be entirely API-driven and use a Javascript single-page app as the interface to our APIs.

+## What I'm proud of

+What I’m Proud Of
+I’m particularly proud of the approach I took for data fetching and form validation.
+For API interactions, I used `axios`, which simplifies handling asynchronous calls and improves code readability.
+For the edit form, I implemented an intermediate error message that appears when required fields are left empty, providing immediate feedback to users and enhancing the overall user experience.

+I also took care to structure the project in a way that facilitates scalability.
+Key components, such as `CustomerList`, `CustomerEditForm` and `CustomerActionMenu`, are separated into individual modules, making the code more maintainable and easier to extend in future developments.
+Additionally, I organized the CSS styles into dedicated directories (`components`, `ui`, and `base`), ensuring the project is ready for future styling updates and can easily accommodate design refinements.
+This separation of concerns promotes both clarity and flexibility as the application grows.

 ## Getting Started